psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 This practice was the subject of an interesting paper by Mr. Muggridge of Swansea, at the last annual meeting of the Cambrian Archaeological Association; but its origin was not satisfactorily traced.
 The scapegoat, and the sacrifice of criminals in the arena at Athens, &c., have been suggested.
 Jelinger C. Symons.

 [The custom is generally supposed to have been taken from the scapegoat in Leviticus xvi.
 21, 22.
-See a curious passage from the Lansdown MSS. concerning a sin-eater who lived in a cottage on the Rosse highway in Herefordshire, quoted in Brand’s Antiquities, vol. ii. p.
+See a curious passage from the Lansdown MSS. concerning a sin-eater who lived in a cottage on the Rosse highway in Herefordshire, quoted in Brand's Antiquities, vol. ii. p.
 247., edit.
 1849.]

 ---